Areen-Churi/areen-churi.github.io/docs/code.md

 ## question: "Why Use B+ Trees? - Need and Applications",
-    "answer": B+ Trees are widely used in database management systems and file systems due to their efficiency in handling large amounts of data.
+    answer: B+ Trees are widely used in database management systems and file systems due to their efficiency in handling large amounts of data.
 Here are a few reasons why B+ Trees are preferred over other data structures:

     - Efficient Searching
     - Disk-Based Storage